anwarghammam/Anwar-s-Resume/content/event/example2/index.md

   region: Oregan
   country: United States

-summary: The  NSF industry university Center on Pervasive AI event was held at Portland, OR, USA organized by Orogeon State university in collaboration with CU Boulder university and Oakland University.
+summary: The  NSF Industry University Center on Pervasive AI event was held at Portland, OR, USA organized by Oregon State University in collaboration with CU Boulder University and Oakland University.

 abstract: It was an honor to attend the NSF Industry University Center on Pervasive AI's industry advisory board event in Portland, where I had the opportunity to present my research work on Dynamic Software Containers Workload Balancing via Many-Objective Search.
 I was honored to receive the most industry ready research award among a lot of great projects presented by CU Boulder university, Orogeon State university and Oakland University.
 To more achievements !
 Watch My 1mn pitch! [![Watch the video](./1.jpeg)](https://youtu.be/InJrm7rC9S4)